21 Easy Tips For The Newlywed Husband To Strengthen Marriage

 13. Work is a beautiful thing but it’s not the only thing

-You will want to meet your wife’s dreams and longings and consequently hope for her understanding when you work long and hard.
+You might want to meet your wife’s dreams and longings and consequently hope for her understanding when you work long and hard.

 14. When you think you’ve blown it